Peer Community In

 CAN I REPLY TO A COMMENT ON RECOMMENDATIONS?

-Yes, every registered user on a PCI website can reply to a comment, provided that the reply deals with science is signed, and is respectful.
+Yes, every registered user on a PCI website can reply to a comment, provided the reply addresses science, is signed, and is respectful.
 Comments considered abusive can be notified to the Managing Board, which may decide to withdraw them.

 WHAT IF I DISAGREE WITH A RECOMMENDATION?

 If a reader disagrees with a recommendation or with any comments on an article, they can write a comment.
 This comment will be published, provided it is signed and respectful.
-Comments not respecting these rules can be notified to the Managing Board, which may decide to withdraw them.
+Comments that do not comply with these rules may be notified to the Managing Board, which may decide to withdraw them.